svgeesus/EuroMPE/Duophonic/Power.md

 Top plane mostly gnd (for low impedance and also cooling) with traces for ±9V5 and for +5V5 outputs;
 bottom plane gnd (again for cooling), well stitched to top, with traces for ±12V inputs.

+Maybe locate on back of the perfdac-jack and pots board, which is otherwise unused, and add two standoffs after the pots to make it more stable?

 ### LT1763 for 9V5

 > Output Capacitance and Transient Response